openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 create machinesets that appear to the webhook controller to be control plane webhook hooks.
 The users might desire to remove these newly created machinesets after some time.
-We should allow functionality, such as an override annotation to allow any particular machineset to be delete.
+We should allow functionality, such as an override annotation to allow any particular machineset to be deleted.
 This might also be necessary in an extreme case (unforeseen bug) to remediate a problem with a machineset we created automatically.